cbartlett/vagrant-pokenum/README.md

 ## Quick Start

-Basically take the `VagrantFile` and do a `vagrant up` -- it could totally be true that putting this in github is overkill but I feel like it.
+Step 1 - take the `VagrantFile` and do a `vagrant up` -- it could totally be true that putting this in github is overkill but I feel like it.

-Step 2, for now: configure your `php.ini` with that `.so` file
+Step 2 - configure your `php.ini` with that `.so` file

 ## Usage